HIV and Pregnancy

 - Have your baby by cesarean delivery if lab tests show that your level of HIV is high.

 - Take anti-HIV drugs during labor and delivery as needed.

 - Give anti-HIV drugs to your baby after birth.

 By following these guidelines, 99% of HIV-infected women will not pass HIV to their babies.

-Treatment during pregnancy has two goals: 1) to protect your own health, and 2) to help prevent passing HIV to your baby.
+Treatment during pregnancy has two goals: 1) to protect your own health, and 2) to help prevent passing HIV to your fetus.
 Many combinations of drugs are used to manage HIV infection.
 This is called a "drug regimen."
 Anti-HIV drugs decrease the amount of HIV in the body.

 Drugs used to treat HIV infection may cause side effects.
 Common side effects include nausea, diarrhea, headaches, and muscle aches.
 Less common side effects include anemia, liver damage, and bone problems such as osteoporosis.
 While unusual, drugs used to treat HIV may affect the development of the fetus.
-However, not taking medication greatly increases the chances of passing the virus to your baby.
+However, not taking medication greatly increases the chances of passing the virus to your fetus.

 Your viral load is the amount of HIV that you have in your body.